All Episodes

 None of this is true.

-In fact, not only did the cuts not even take place there, but for this particular past week leading up to it, they had double, triple the staff they needed in the National Weather Service.
+In fact, not only did the cuts not even take place there, but for this particular past week leading up to it, they had double, triple the staff they needed on the National Weather Service.

 But here's how it works, and this has been the pattern for decades.

-If there's a terrible disaster and things go wrong, if it's a democratic president, the media zooms in on the locals, the mayor and the governor, they go after them for screwing up the rescue, the evacuation.
+If there's a terrible disaster and things go wrong, if it's a Democratic president, the media zooms in on the locals, the mayor and the governor, they go after them for screwing up the rescue, the evacuation.

 If it's a Republican president, they go after the White House.